berylliumsec/orionOps/README.md

 IPv6 will be preferred over IPv4 which means that once IPv6 is being managed, nodes on the network will send packets via IPv6 as opposed to IPV4.

+By default, windows hosts will send a DHCP discovery packet to try to discover DHCP servers and we will take advantage of this by responding using mitm6

 ```bash
 screen -S mitm6 -d -m  docker run --rm -it --network host -v "$(pwd)":/RESULTS berryliumsec/petusawo:latest \
 start_mitm6 local_network_interface target_domain_name